Table of Contents

 Use caution if concerned for disordered eating

 CAUTION: Some people may find that tracking calories triggers disordered eating or has other negative impacts on their mental health.
 If this is a concern then I recommend not tracking calories.
 Excellent progress can be made by sticking to general healthy eating principles, and I will discuss how to do this in upcoming lessons.
-If one begins tracking calories without problems but then realizes they are developing concerning habits or behaviors (ie, becoming too restricted regarding food intake, fearing social gatherings due to available food, following binge-restrict cycles to “make up” for excess calories one day by restricting severely on the next, etc), then it is extremely important to stop tracking immediately and to consider consulting one’s healthcare provider to discuss how to proceed in a healthier manner.
+If you begin tracking calories without problems but then realize you are developing concerning habits or behaviors (ie, becoming too restricted regarding food intake, fearing social gatherings due to available food, following binge-restrict cycles to “make up” for excess calories one day by restricting severely on the next, etc), then it is extremely important to stop tracking immediately and to consider consulting your healthcare provider to discuss how to proceed in a healthier manner.

 Estimating your TDEE with the above formulas is relatively straightforward.
 Considerably more effort is required to estimate your TDEE with calorie counting.
 Anecdotally, many people struggle with weight loss until they begin tracking calories and developing this skill can be a worthwhile endeavor.
 For people who do not wish to make counting calories part of their regular lifestyle, tracking for short periods of time when attempting to troubleshoot the dieting process (when desired weight loss or gain is not happening) can be an effective compromise.
 Bottom line, whether or not to track calories is a personal choice but can be a very enlightening and effective tool when used appropriately.

-In the next lesson we will discuss how to determine a healthy body weight goal (if desired), how to use the the TDEE estimate to determine caloric intake (if desired) and how to track progress over time (regardless if we are tracking calories or not).
+In the next lesson I will discuss how to determine a healthy body weight goal (if desired), how to use your TDEE estimate to determine caloric intake (if desired) and how to track progress over time (regardless if you are tracking calories or not).
 This will then allow you to make adjustments as needed to continue moving closer to your goals.

 - Champagne CM, Bray GA, Kurtz AA, et al. Energy intake and energy expenditure: a controlled study comparing dietitians and non-dietitians.
 J Am Diet Assoc.
 2002;102(10):1428‐1432. doi:10.1016/s0002-8223(02)90316-0